 The Top Free Things to do in Philadelphia

 After forking out tons of cash for a hotel and a flight, the last thing you want to do is spend more money!
-For anyone interesting in saving a few bucks, there are more than enough free activities and attractions to enjoy around Philly.
+For anyone interesting in saving a few bucks, there are plenty of fabulous attractions to enjoy around Philly.
 Thus, no need to break the bank when there are so many freebies lurking about!
 From museums, to historical attractions, to beautiful parks, there’s basically something for everyone, anytime of the year.

 Below are 30+ fun & free things to do in the Philly region.
 This list should provide more than enough ideas for budget friendly fun to take you through the entirety of your trip!

 1. Take your pic by the famous Love sculpture

 The iconic symbol of the city of Brotherly Love is the Love statue located in John F. Kennedy aka Love Park.
 On any given day, tourists line up in droves to take their photo underneath this trademark art piece.
 The cityscape in the backdrop really makes for quite an attractive photo opp.
 Designed by Robert Indiana, a pioneer in the pop art movement, this piece arrived in Philly in 1976.
 While the sculpture has been moved on numerous occasions, today, it is back in its’ original picture-perfect location.

 Location: 1500 Arch Street